Unibeautify/sparser/docs-markdown/tech-documentation.md

 ```

 ## Ignore Code
-Parts of code can be ignored from parsing by sandwhiching that code between two comments.
+Parts of code can be ignored from parsing by sandwiching that code between two comments.
 The first comment must start with `parse-ignore-start` and the second comment must contain `parse-ignore-end`.
 For example:

 ```xml
 <!-- parse-ignore-start --> some code to ignore <!-- parse-ignore-end -->